cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > - Operation Center uses [Bundle Retrival Strategy](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/bundle-retrieval-scm)

 > [!IMPORTANT]
-> The declarative Casc defition overrides anything modified at UI at the next time the Controller is restarted.
+> The declarative Casc defition overrides anything modified at UI (in case they overlap) at the next time the Controller is restarted.

 - [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) is enabled for all Controllers using Configuration as Code, where you can follow the steps explained in [Troubleshooting Pipelines With CloudBees Pipeline Explorer - CloudBees TV 🎥](https://www.youtube.com/watch?v=OMXm6eYd1EQ) with the items included in their bundle or by creating your own.